cudoventures/cudos-docs/docs/node/run-node/stake-node.md

 The maximum daily increase of the validator commission. % point change over the `commission-rate`.

 **`--min-self-delegation`**

-Minimum amount of CUDOS the validator requires to have bonded at all time.
+This is the minimum amount of CUDOS the validator requires to have bonded at all time. i.e. 2M CUDOS.
 If your validator node's self-delegated stake falls below this limit, it may be jailed and kicked out of the active validator set.

+**`--gas-auto`**

+If you set `--gas=auto`, the gas fee is automatically estimated before executing the transaction.

 **`--gas-prices`**

-Amount to charge for transactions.
+This is the amount to charge for transactions.

 ```json